dortania/OpenCore-Install-Guide/ktext.md

 [Getting started with ACPI](/extras/acpi.md) has an extended section on SSDTs for those who prefer doing things the old fasioned way.

+# Now head to your specific CPU section to setup your config.plist